-Identified Community Health Need - Access to Care and Health Insurance Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2019 CHNA Evaluation Methods, Measurable Targets, and Other Comments simple online questionnaire to generate personalized coverage options that are filed in their account for future reference and accessibility.
-The results of the questionnaire enable Sharp staff to have an informed and supportive discussion with the patient about health care coverage, and empower them with options.
+Identified Community Health Need - Access to Care and Health Insurance Objectives/ Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2019 CHNA Evaluation Methods, Measurable Targets, and Other Comments care coverage, and empower them with options.
 PointCare also directs patients to the Covered California website for health coverage or Medi-Cal enrollment as Presumptively Eligible and/or full scope benefits.
-3. Provide payment options, education and support to high- risk, uninsured, underinsured, and patients admitted to hospital facilities with an inability to pay their financial responsibility after health insurance. a.
+2. Provide payment options, education and support to high-risk, uninsured, underinsured, and patients admitted to hospital facilities with an inability to pay their financial responsibility after health insurance. a.
 Provide the Maximum Out of Pocket Program to patients who express an inability to pay their financial responsibility after health insurance.
-Ongoing All Revenue Cycle Staff Access to care Financial assistance In FY 2019 YTD, the Maximum Out of Pocket Program made a total of more than \$384,500 in adjustments to patient bills.
+Ongoing All Revenue Cycle Staff Access to care Financial assistance Provide education on patient financial services In FY 2019 YTD, the Maximum Out of Pocket Program made a total of more than \$384,500 in adjustments to patient bills.
 Background: The Maximum Out of Pocket Program was launched in October 2014.
 Sharp provides one-on-one interviews during the hospital stay focusing on educating the patient regarding their health insurance benefits, accessing care, and payments options with a compassionate approach while promoting healing. b.
-Provide a Public Resource Specialist for uninsured and underinsured patients, to offer support patients needing advanced guidance on available funding options.
-Ongoing Patient Access Services (system- level) Public Resource Specialists Access to care Financial assistance Provide education on patient access services In 2015, positions were created within Sharp's Patient Access Services department (system level) entitled Public Resource Specialists - to support patients at all Sharp hospitals (including Sharp Coronado Hospital and Healthcare Center) needing extra guidance on available funding options.
+Provide a Public Resource Specialist for uninsured and underinsured patients, to offer support to patients needing advanced guidance on available funding options.
+Ongoing Patient Access Services (system- level) Public Resource Specialists Access to care Financial assistance Provide education on patient financial services In 2015, positions were created within Sharp's Patient Access Services department (system level) entitled Public Resource Specialists - to support patients at all Sharp hospitals needing extra guidance on available funding options.
 Public Resource Specialists also perform what is traditionally called "field calls" (home visits) to patients who required assistance with completing the coverage application process after leaving the hospital. c.
-Patient Assistance Team will continue to assist patients in need of assistance gain access to free or low- cost medications.
-Ongoing Supervisor, Patient Assistance Navigators Access to care Provide education on patient access services Cost savings for replacement drugs is monitored through pharmacy and supply chain.
-The patient accounting staff remove the charges from the patient's statement.
-Patients are identified through usage reports, or referred through case management, nursing, physicians or even other patients.
-If eligible, uninsured patients are offered assistance, which can
+Provide specialized financial assistance and support program to families with children in a Sharp Neonatal Intensive Care Unit (NICU).
+Ongoing Patient Access Services Public Resource Specialist Access to care Financial assistance This program was expanded to SGH in 2017 - outcomes/case data forthcoming.
+This is a benefit to the family in that they not only get support for their hospital stay, but many other services outside of the hospital to assist with the cost of care for their newborn.
+It is assistance not only for unfunded patients, but for insured families.